 Of the below list of possible future park sites, what would be your first priority?

 - Castlewood Ranch Tract L (71 responses, 13.0%)

 - Cobblestone Ranch Tract L (95 responses, 17.4%)

 - Crystal Valley South/Park School (19 responses, 3.5%)

 - Meadows F18 Lot 2 (321 responses, 58.7%)

 Staff also presented background information for site selection to the Parks and Recreation Commission on Wednesday, June 21, 2017 and Commission members toured each of the potential sites at the Aug.
 16, 2017 meeting.
 Based on staff analysis and the public input, the Parks and Recreation Commission voted unanimously to recommend the site in the Meadows Filing 18 neighborhood on Sept.
 20, 2017.
 The Meadows Filing 18 site is located adjacent to Aspen View Academy Charter School, west of the the Low Meadow Boulevard and Red Hawk Drive intersection.

-The Parks and Recreation Commission and staff will soon recommend to Town Council that the Meadows F 18 Lot 2 site be selected for development in 2018.
+Parks and Recreation staff recommend to Town Council that the Meadows F 18 Lot 2 site be selected for development in 2018.
 This park has the largest surrounding population.
-In addition, because the Town will only be able to develop roughly five to eight acres of parkland with an allotted $2 million budget, the small site may make it the best fit for available funding.
+In addition, because the Town will only be able to develop roughly five to eight acres of parkland with an allotted $2 million budget, the small site makes it the best fit for available funding.